roshinc/release-calendar-filter-for-crunchyroll/README.md

   <img alt="PNG of the filter" src="promo/filter.png">
 </p>

-Using the filter element you can:
+Using the filter element, you can:

 - Toggle visibility for all dubbed episodes on the calendar.
 - Toggle visibility for dubbed episodes in a specific language.